boxyhq/website/docs/jackson/deploy/env-variables.md

 ### **OIDC_PATH**

-The `redirect_uri` at which the Authorization response is sent back from the OpenId Connect IdP.
+The `redirect_uri` at which the Authorization response is sent back from the OpenID Connect IdP.
 Set this when using the npm package.

 NPM library option: `oidcPath`